ayushimittal104/Mobile-FlashCards/README.md

 * An option to enter in the answer
 * An option to submit the new question

-# Used AsuncStorage to store the data
+## Used AsyncStorage to store the data